 Above: Not mold: Sugar!

-The best results I have achieved have been in a wide, sunny window that I would crack open on nice days.
-The sugar-bloom on those fruit has been unmatched.
+The first hoshigaki I made were hung in a wide, sunny window that I would crack open on nice days.
+The sugar-bloom on those first fruits seemed magical.

 Above: A very light sugar-bloom on Hachiya (Fuyu to the left and right).

-For the last four years my hoshigaki have been suspended from the ceiling in a bright nook near a skylight.
-I place a little fan beneath them to boost air-circulation if their surface seems to be remaining sticky for too long.
+More recently, my hoshigaki have been suspended from the ceiling in a bright nook near a skylight.
+Sometimes I place a little fan beneath them to boost air-circulation if their surface seems to be remaining sticky for too long.

 Above: Fuyu persimmons, with stainless steel screws for attachment.

-Above: I hang persimmons with screws in vertical rows, with three to six fruit suspended in one string.
+Above: I hang persimmons with screws in vertical rows, with three to six fruit suspended on one string.

 When the hoshigaki are dry I remove the screws, wash them, and save them for the following season.